 Wellola supports hospitals and clinics to communicate efficiently with patients

-“..different patients have different needs and, ultimately, it’s about giving clinics the tools to offer a more equitable, accessible and rounded care package.
-Accessing advice and care via smartphone can be invaluable in facilitating marginalised patients, including ethnic minorities, travelers and socially disadvantaged groups.”
+“..different patients have different needs and, ultimately, it’s about giving clinics and hospitals the tools to offer a more equitable, accessible and rounded care package.
+Accessing advice and care via smartphone can be invaluable in facilitating marginalised patients, including ethnic minorities, travellers and socially disadvantaged groups.”

-Not only does the Wellola system allow for a more seamless experience for the patient, but it also has the potential to generate huge savings for the healthcare industry by making it easier for patients to self-manage (make, reschedule and cancel) appointments.
-Nearly half a million outpatient appointments were missed in Ireland in 2017 – a significant figure in such an overstretched healthcare system and the financial implications of which are catastrophic.
+Not only does the Wellola system allow for a more seamless experience for the patient, but it also has the potential to generate huge savings for the healthcare industry.
+One of the platform’s modules makes it easier for patients to self-manage (make, reschedule and cancel) appointments.
+Over £1 Billion was lost by the NHS in no-shows in 2019; £100 Million was spent on post– a significant figure for any overstretched healthcare system and the financial implications of which are catastrophic.

 How support from Enterprise Ireland has helped

 Sonia and co-founder Dr. Greg Martin have decades of experience in healthcare, which gives them a unique insight into the needs of the industry.
-But while they can see what the industry needs, they have not always had the business experience to realise that vision.
+But whilst they had some understanding of what their buyers wanted, some upskilling was required in order to formulate and implement a successful business plan:

 “Enterprise Ireland has given us fabulous networking and learning opportunities, as well as vital start-up funding.
-We actually met our now CTO and co-founder, Criostoir O’Codlatain Lachtna, during Phase 2 of New Frontiers at the Synergy Centre two years ago.
+We actually met our now CTO and co-founder, Criostoir O’Codlatain Lachtna, during Phase 2 of New Frontiers at the Synergy Centre in 2016.
 We’ve received invaluable help and advice from experienced mentors such as Alan Costello, Conor Carmody and Martin Murray who ran the INNOVATE programme I participated in at Dublin BIC (we enjoyed it so much, we now have our offices onsite at the Guinness Enterprise Centre!).
+Going for Growth, an award-winning female-led business development programme, supported by Enterprise Ireland was a fantastic support and resource for me during the onset of the COVID-19 pandemic.

-“I’m an equalist, which is why I’m hugely in favor of Enterprise Ireland’s remit to balance the scales in favor of diversity and gender diversity.
+“I’m an equalist, which is why I’m hugely in favour of Enterprise Ireland’s remit to balance the scales in favour of diversity and gender diversity.
 We know that, in business, greater diversity lends itself to greater innovation and commercial success for both the company and the economy as a whole.”